punch plus other dies/punches of choice to decorate

 Enjoy your card!

-You can also make an envelope from Designer Series Paper with the Envelope Punch Board.
+You can also make an envelope from Designer Series Paper with the Envelope Punch Board. (now retired from Stampin' Up! but available in craft stores I believe).
 I made one for a 4" card and scored parallel lines on two opposite flaps and along the bottom flap at about 1cm (a little less than half an inch).
 Then the flaps became a box shape.

-I added a bit of cardstock behind the flap points to allow them to be glued together.
+I added a bit of cardstock behind the flap points to allow them to be glued together, but you can also put double-sided tape on the edges to be sealed and just remove the backing paper when you want to seal it.

 I hope you enjoyed this tutorial and will make your own Pop Up Corner cards with easel card elements in them.
 Imagine making a beautiful Mother's Day card or special birthday or even an elegant wedding card with this idea....